Balesin Island

-Balesin Island is a tropical island and barangay off the eastern coast of Luzon in the Philippines.
-It is located in Lamon Bay and is administered as part of the municipality of Polillo of Quezon province.
+Balesin Island is a private tropical island and barangay off the eastern coast of Luzon in the Philippines.
+It is administered as part of the municipality of Polillo of Quezon province.

 Geography

 Balesin Island is situated within Lamon Bay and has a land area of 4.24 sqkm.

 Climate

 The weather of Balesin Island is dominated by the trade winds, creating two seasons.
 The amihan (northeast monsoon) brings moderate temperatures, little or no rainfall, and a prevailing wind from the east.
 Typically it begins in November or December and ends sometime in May or June.
 Throughout rest of the year, Balesin Island experiences the habagat (southwest monsoon) season, characterized by hot and humid weather, frequent heavy rainfall, and a prevailing wind from the west.
 The island is periodically subject to severe tropical storms.

 History

 During the Japanese occupation of the Philippines, a contingent of seven soldiers lived on Balesin Island, reportedly existing peacefully with indigenous local fishermen and their families.

 Balesin Island was once owned by businessman Baby Ysmael.
 The island was later acquired from Ysmael by Edgardo “Ed” Tordesillas, who began to develop it with basic facilities for tourism.
 Early customers were predominantly Japanese.
-Today Balesin Island is a property of Alphaland Corporation, a private company majority owned by its Chairman Roberto Ongpin, a prominent Filipino businessman.
+Today, Balesin Island is a property of Alphaland Corporation, a private company majority owned by its Chairman Roberto Ongpin, a prominent Filipino businessman.